Foundations of Descriptive and Inferential Statistics: Pareto distribution

 \section{Pareto distribution}

-\lb{sec:paretodistr} When studying the distribution of wealth and income of people in many different countries at the end of the $19^{\rm th}$ Century, the Italian engineer, sociologist, economist, political scientist and philosopher \href{http://en.wikipedia.org/wiki/Vilfredo_Pareto}{Vilfredo Federico Damaso Pareto (1848--1923)} discovered certain types of quantitative regularities which he could model mathematically in terms of a simple power-law function involving only two free parameters (cf. Pareto (1896)~\ct{par1896}).
-The random variable $X$ underlying such a {\bf Pareto distribution}, \be X \sim Par(\gamma,x_{\rm min}) \ , \ee has a
+\lb{sec:paretodistr} When studying the distribution of wealth and income of people in Italy towards the end of the $19^\mathrm{th}$ Century, the Italian engineer, sociologist, economist, political scientist and philosopher \href{http://en.wikipedia.org/wiki/Vilfredo_Pareto}{Vilfredo Federico Damaso Pareto (1848--1923)} discovered a certain type of quantitative regularity which he could model mathematically in terms of a simple power-law function involving only two free parameters; cf. Pareto (1896)~\ct{par1896}.
+The one-dimensional random variable~$X$ underlying such a \textbf{Pareto distribution}, \be X \sim Par(\gamma,x_\mathrm{min}) \ , \ee has a

-Spectrum of values: \be X \mapsto x \in \{x|x \geq x_{\rm min}\} \subset \mathbb{R}_{>0} \ , \ee and a
+Spectrum of values: \be X \mapsto x \in \{x|x \geq x_\mathrm{min}\} \subset \mathbb{R}_{>0} \ , \ee and a